Crispy Tofu Salad with Yuzu Dressing & Green Mango

 Common Mistakes

-- Overcrowding the pan: Makes the tofu steam instead of fry.
+- Overloading the pan—makes tofu steam instead of fry

 What to Serve With